HomeBlogPacific NorthwestHalls Hill Lookout: Bainbridge Island’s Mosaic Labyrinth

 Where is it?

-The labyrinth mosaic is near Blakely Harbor on Bainbridge Island.
-If you get directions on Google Maps, it’s not too hard to find.
-The park is on the right-hand side of the street.
+The labyrinth mosaic is at Halls Hill near Blakely Harbor on Bainbridge Island and not hard to find with GPS directions.
+The park is on the right-hand side of the street if you are coming up the hill.
 Parking is on the road right next to the park, but there are usually some spots available.

 Read other posts about Kitsap County on our Kitsap Page.